 On the fly close windows, awnings and doors, release guy ropes and PosibraceTM VelcroTM points that attach the fly to the poles and unhook all base hooks.
 Disconnect the roof pole from both sides of the fly.
-Remove the vestibule pole.
 You can now remove fly from tent.
 Lay fly flat on ground and fold fly in half, third or quarters.
 The width of the folded fly should be the length of the pole bag.
 See diagram opposite page.